Friday, August 12, 2022

 The earth is turning and the moon is moving, so the tides and the moon do not perfectly align.
 Further the geology of the earth has a big influence on how high a tide will be and how long it will last.

-When the moon is directly above the center of a North America, it is still pulling the water of the Atlantic Ocean toward it with some force.
-But eventually, the water slides back out to the middle of the Atlantic.
-Then, around comes the moon again the next earth rotation.
-The complexities of geology and fluid dynamics alter when high and low tide actually occur.
+Think about this… When the moon is directly above the center of a North America, it is pulling the water of the Atlantic Ocean toward it with some force.
+At the same time, the earth spinning, causing the water to move in the direction of the spin.
+Meanwhile, the earth's gravity is trying to pull the water back into the ocean basin.

 Weather also has a factor in tides.
 Hurricane storm-surge is an extreme example of this, but wind of any sort will have an effect bodies of water.

 So, to wrap up the idea of tides, it is challenging to develop rules.
-HOWEVERthe "hard and fast" rule is that the moon pulls the water toward it as it moves around the earth and as the earth rotates under it.
+HOWEVER, the "hard and fast" rule is that the moon pulls the water toward it as it moves around the earth and as the earth rotates under it.

 Beyond that, to say the EXACT timing of tides is complicated.
 But Timing of high and low tide will be directly related to lunar events (moonrise, moonset, passing the meridian and passing the antimeridian).

-• There will be two high tides daily, roughly connected to when the moon is directly overhead and directly underfoot (opposite).
+- There will be two high tides daily, roughly connected to when the moon is directly overhead and directly underfoot (opposite).
 The high tides will occur sorta-kinda 12 hours apart.

-• There will be two low tides daily, coming when the moon is on the horizons.
+- There will be two low tides daily, coming when the moon is on the horizons.
 Low tides will be around 6 hours after high tides.

 Phases and Tides